-President Donald Trump has publicly suggested that injecting people with disinfectants could potentially eliminate COVID-19.
-People reacted almost immediately
+President Donald Trump has publicly suggested that vaccinating people with disinfection products would in theory eliminate COVID-19.

-Other users nicknamed Donald Trump “The Clorox President” and warned their readers to not follow his theories.
+Other users nicknamed Donald Trump “The Clorox President.”

 Even though Trump never specified any particular disinfectant, social media users could not help but think about particular cases of health endorsement.
 People have been poisoning themselves with Clorox fumes after vigorously overcleaning their homes.
 Back in March, an Arizona man died after self-medicating with chloroquine phosphate — the malaria medication that was endorsed by Trump as a potential COVID-19 treatment.